youdevise/puppetupdate/README.md

 If any of the entries are bracketed by //, then the value is assumed to be a regular expression.

+Matching happens against dir names as well as branch names so be sure that translation doesn't bite you.
+For example setting:

+  some/thing

+will match branch `some/thing` but not the folder some__thing.

 For example, the setting:

   production,/^foobar/